 Normally a minimum of an upper second-class UK Bachelor's degree in a relevant discipline or an overseas qualification of an equivalent standard is required.
+Relevant discipline is any science including social sciences, or any humanities subject.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.